micahwalter/flamework-sendgrid/README.md

 This library also depends on the <code>sendgrip-php</code> API available here -- http://github.com/sendgrid/sendgrid-php.
 I've copied this library into the include folder for convenience, but please feel free to clone a current copy from the SendGrid GitHub account.

-The <code>flamework-sendgrid library</code> relies on three additional global variable.
+The flamework-sendgrid library relies on three additional global variables.
 Be sure to add these to your <code>config.php</code> file and set with your SendGrid credentials.

 <pre>$GLOBALS['cfg']['enable_feature_sendgrid'] = 1;
 $GLOBALS['cfg']['sendgrid_username'] = 'YOUR-SENDGRID-USERNAME';